AbhishekCCT/Quora_case_study/README.md

     > We will also use binary confusion matrix because we can compute TPR, FPR etc., it gives us a lot more info about what kind of error are occuring.

+#### Splitting the data into train and test
+We know that this is a binary classification problem, how sould we split the data for training and then testing.
+> The answer is, since we have sufficient amount of data points(~400K), we don't have to worry about the scarcity of data points for any of the purposes.
+We can do random split in 70:30 or 80:20 train:test ratio.